Robert Joseph (wine connoisseur): Biography

 Robert Joseph regularly appears on television and radio in the UK and overseas to talk about wine.
 He is also a keynote public speaker at international wine trade conferences and events and hosts regular tastings for private groups.

-In 2005, with former 'flying winemaker', Hugh Ryman and award-winning label-designer, Kevin Shaw, Joseph launched a wine brand in the Minervois region of Southern France called le Grand Noir with the aim of creating a range of French wines to compete with successful New World brands.
-There are now 15 wines selling nearly 3.8m bottles in 62 countries.
+In 2005, Joseph gave up being a wine critic and, with former 'flying winemaker', Hugh Ryman and award-winning label-designer, Kevin Shaw, launched a wine brand in the Minervois region of Southern France called le Grand Noir with the aim of creating a range of French wines to compete with successful New World brands.
+There are now 15 wines selling nearly 3.8m bottles in 65 countries.
 A separate organic brand called Greener Planet was launched in 2008.